How to Embed an Excel File in PowerPoint (5 Easy Ways)

 Embed Vs. Link an Excel File in PowerPoint

 When you want to add an Excel file to a PowerPoint presentation, you have two options: embedding or linking the file.
-Sometimes there is a bit of confusion in understanding the nuance between embedded and linked files.
 Here’s a brief overview of the differences between the two:

 • Embedding an Excel file in PowerPoint means that a copy of the file is saved within the PowerPoint presentation itself.
 This can make your presentation larger in file size, but it also means that you don’t need the original Excel file to view or present the data.
 Any changes made to the original Excel file won’t be reflected in the embedded copy within PowerPoint.